jason-gonzales/shred-buddies-1/README.md

 * User can create an event - Back End.
 * User can create an event - Front End.
 * User can view list of events - Front End.
+* User can join an event = Back End.
+* User can join an event - Front End.
 * User can update an event - Back End.
 * User can delete an event - Back End.
 * User can update an event - Front End.